inviwo/inviwo/docs/markdown/DevGuide_Meta.md

-# Generating files for Processors, Properties and Modules with the Meta Module
+# Generating files for Processors, Properties and Modules with Inviwo Meta

 To create a new module for Inviwo there is a helper program which creates the folder structure, the CMake files, basic module files and if needed example processors and shaders.
 To use the helper, you need to build the inviwo-meta-tools target.
 After building them they can be found in the same directory as the Inviwo executable.

+Note that the same functionality as provided by this command line utility is also available inside the GUI through `Tools > Create Sources > Create Processor`.
+Make sure to also write any module and processor names in PascalCase and without file extension (Example `MyNewProcessor`).

 The following commands work on Windows.
 On Linux and Mac, simply omit the `.exe` from the commands.